-Therapists at the Pain Psychology Center utilize a variety of therapy techniques in their treatment approach, including cognitive-behavioral therapy, psychodynamic therapy, ISTDP, hypnotherapy, guided meditation, mindfulness training, and dual brain therapy.
+In addition to Pain Reprocessing Therapy, clinicians at the Pain Psychology Center utilize a variety of treatment modalities including cognitive-behavioral therapy, psychodynamic therapy, ISTDP, hypnotherapy, guided meditation, and mindfulness training.

 Cognitive-behavioral therapy generally refers to the practice of working toward understanding and altering the thoughts and feelings that influence behaviors, but it has a specific application with regard to the treatment of physical symptoms.
 Many pain sufferers think about their symptoms all the time; mostly from a perspective of fear: “Will this pain ever go away?”
 “Wait- is it better or worse than it was yesterday?”
 “How am I ever going to have kids if I can’t even lift them?”